-The angle most people miss is this: the gummy matrix is the main event.
+The gummy matrix is the main event.
 Heat, pH, oxygen exposure, moisture behavior, and packaging all interact.
-If those variables aren’t engineered together, even a great-looking formula can become difficult to run at scale-or difficult to keep stable and consistent from lot to lot.
+If those variables aren't engineered together, even a great-looking formula becomes difficult to run at scale—or keep stable and consistent from lot to lot.

 The gummy system sets the rules

-In capsule manufacturing, you can often protect sensitive ingredients simply by keeping the environment dry and controlling oxygen exposure.
+In capsule manufacturing, protecting sensitive ingredients is straightforward: keep the environment dry and control oxygen exposure.
 Gummies are different.
-They’re inherently more reactive because they contain water and go through a cook-and-deposit process.
+They're inherently more reactive because they contain water and go through a cook-and-deposit process.

 Why this matters in real production